 Low birthweight, one of the known risk factors for infant deaths, can be caused by a number of factors.
 For example, smoking has been identified as a major risk factor contributing to low birthweight.
-Babies born to women who smoke weigh on average 200g less than babies born to non-smokers (Health Development Agency, 2003).
+Babies born to women who smoke weigh, on average, 200g less than babies born to non-smokers (NHS, Why should I stop smoking if I'm pregnant?).

-Figure 2: Infant and neonatal mortality rates for low birthweight babies: by age of mother, 2012
+Figure 2: Infant and neonatal mortality rates for low birthweight babies: by age of mother, 2013

-Figure 2: Infant and neonatal mortality rates for low birthweight babies: by age of mother, 2012
+Figure 2: Infant and neonatal mortality rates for low birthweight babies: by age of mother, 2013